The Moving Child Films I, II and III

 The Moving Child II: Dance Therapy in Action

 Meet ten diverse Board Certified Dance/Movement Therapists who demonstrate the art and science of Dance/Movement Therapy with children with diverse needs in a variety of settings.
+Get all three of The Moving Child Films in one bundle!

 (1hr 20min)